 If you prefer, you can apply to study this course as:

-a full-time master's - study the same course content over 1 year
+a part-time master's - study the same course content over 2-5 years

 You can also choose to study any of the course modules as part of continuing professional development (CPD).
 If you later apply for the part-time master's, you can transfer up to 4 modules onto your academic record as part of the Recognition of Prior Learning scheme.

 Your modules and fees may vary if you choose a different study option.

 Your course leader is Jakub Bijak, Professor of Statistical Demography.
 He has over 20 years of work experience both in academia and international civil service, and has a special interest in migration modelling, population forecasting and demographic uncertainty.
 Read Professor Bijak’s staff profile to find out more about his work.

 This qualification is awarded by the University of Southampton.

 The Course Description Document details your course overview, your course structure and how your course is taught and assessed.